hbroek/reken/documentation/developer-guide/chapter-2.md

 - Apple Safari
 - Microsoft Edge

 It's essential to keep this in mind, especially if you're working on projects that may need to support older browsers.
-You may need to provide alternative solutions or transpile your code to ensure compatibility with older browser versions.
+You may need to provide alternative solutions with older browser versions.

 ## 2.5 Upgrading Reken